gtengwei/L-QuBE-Data-Automation/l_qube_DEOS_automation/readme.md

 ## Download all data
 Download all data across the entire time period.
-Manually downloading will waste alot of the user's time as the user has to wait for one file to finish downloading before downloading the next file.
+Manually downloading will waste alot of time as the user has to wait for one file to finish downloading before downloading the next file.
 ![](./images/all_download.PNG)

 ## Specific slots and time period download